JoshLocke/FS-Laws/Clerk Expulsion.md

 &nbsp;&nbsp;&nbsp; (a) "BraddahLL" shall be defined as https://www.roblox.com/users/1316117079/profile

+&nbsp;&nbsp;&nbsp; (b) "A Joint Resolution To Regulate The Appointment and Duty of The Clerks" shall be defined as https://forums.stateoffirestone.com/t/a-joint-resolution-to-regulate-the-appointment-and-duty-of-the-clerks-of-congress/19080

 <br/>

 **§2 ENACTMENT**

-&nbsp;&nbsp;&nbsp; (a) This Bill shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.
+&nbsp;&nbsp;&nbsp; (a) This Bill shall go into effect as an Senate Resolution upon the completion of the constitutionally required processes.

 <br/>